VamsiKrishnaCommits/polygonNFT/README.md

-# Basic Sample Hardhat Project
+# Homemade ERC721

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This project demonstrates a homemade ERC721 with additional functionalities such as listing your NFT for sale and purchasing .
+It comes with a  contract, a test for that contract, a script that deploys that contract.

 Try running some of the following tasks: